packit/packit.dev/content/docs/Configuration/_index.md

 to be informed about the builds.
 Also, you can configure a repository where should we open issues in case of errors during the job via [`issue_repository`](/docs/configuration#issue_repository) configuration key.

+You can retrigger a build by typing `/packit koji-build` in the pull request Pagure interface.

 For Koji builds from upstream, see [`upstream_koji_build`](#upstream_koji_build).

 Supported triggers: